|

 -

-Totkv Mocvse/New Fire: Creek Folktales.
-By Earnest Gouge.
+Totkv Mocvse/New Fire: Creek Folktales, by Earnest Gouge.

 Reviewed by Richard A. Sattler